GoogleCloudPlatform/community/tutorials/cloud-iot-prometheus-monitoring/index.md

 rule's prescribed threshold.
 This is key to reducing noise from conditions that can vary transiently but are not worth alerting about on a single recorded value.

-The Prometheus Alertmanager design connects three main parts: Alerts, Routes, and Receivers.
+The Prometheus Alertmanager design connects three main parts: alerts, routes, and receivers.

-Alerts are defined by [Alert rules](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/), which can be grouped.
+Alerts are defined by [alerting rules](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/), which can be grouped.

 The chart that you deployed contains two preconfigured alerting rules: